 The named user option, which is the most common cloud ERP licensing model, allows you to pay for each user.
-Besides paying for each user, some ERP vendors may also have additional surcharges for base cost or a minimum number of ERP users.
+Besides paying for each user, some ERP vendors may also have additional surcharges for base costs or a minimum number of ERP users.
 Additionally, they might increase their ERP system price based on the edition.

 The other ERP vendors make it more comfortable with their flat ERP system price per user option without any complications.
 But the disadvantage of the flat-price-for-all model is that you might pay higher for non-admin users.